 One huge concern on any woman’s mind these days is breast cancer.
-In fact, the risks of breast cancer are so widespread that doctors recommend all women over 40 get a mammogram every one to two years.
+The risks of breast cancer are so widespread that doctors recommend all women over 40 get a mammogram every one to two years.
 The reason for this is because the earlier breast cancer is diagnosed, the easier it is to treat.
-While breast cancer is a concern for every woman, many women who are either considering breast implants, or who have already gotten breast implants, may have additional questions and concerns about how to handle mammograms.
+While breast cancer is a concern for every woman, many women who are either considering breast implants or who have already gotten breast implants may have additional questions and concerns about how to handle mammograms.

 Is it Possible to Get a Mammogram with Breast Implants?